Updated: May 9

 How many times do you drink bubble tea in a month?
 According to GrabFood, Southeast Asians drink 4 cups of bubble tea per person per month.
-In the United States, it varies, however, it's mostly popular with university students where on average they drink 3 cups a month.
+In the United States, it varies, however, it's mostly popular with university students who on average drink 3 cups a month.
 WOW!

 In my case once or twice a month would be more accurate.
 The last time I got one, I paid $7.
 Yes, more expensive than my cup of coffee but it’s so good, I can't resist.